inbzar/docs/apps/docs/content/modules/orders/fulfillments.md

 ---
-description: "Learn about Fulfillments, how they’re used in your Medusa backend, and their relation to other entities."
+description: "Learn about Fulfillments, how they’re used in your InBzar backend, and their relation to other entities."
 ---

 # Fulfillments Architecture Overview

-In this document, you’ll learn about Fulfillments, how they’re used in your Medusa backend, and their relation to other entities.
+In this document, you’ll learn about Fulfillments, how they’re used in your InBzar backend, and their relation to other entities.

 ## Overview

 Fulfillments are used to ship items, typically to a customer.
 Fulfillments can be used in orders, returns, swaps, and more.

-Fulfillments are processed within Medusa by a [fulfillment provider](../../references/fulfillment/classes/fulfillment.AbstractFulfillmentService.mdx).
+Fulfillments are processed within InBzar by a [fulfillment provider](../../references/fulfillment/classes/fulfillment.AbstractFulfillmentService.mdx).
 The fulfillment provider handles creating, validating, and processing the fulfillment, among other functionalities.
 Typically, a fulfillment provider would be integrated with a third-party service that handles the actual shipping of the items.

 When a fulfillment is created for one or more item, shipments can then be created for that fulfillment.
 These shipments can then be tracked using tracking numbers, providing customers and merchants accurate details about a shipment.